gocomet/target.js/README.md

 An element will hide itself when you click away from it

+- Applicable Elements: any
+- Applicable Targets: any

 ```html
 <div data-target-clickoff>
 	Click away from me to close!